South Korea says anti-missile deployment on hold pending environmental review

 The Pentagon said it would continue to work transparently with Seoul but did not signal any expectation that the decision to deploy THAAD would be upended.

-"The U.S. trusts the (South Korean goverment's) official stance that the THAAD deployment was an alliance decision and it will not be reversed," a Pentagon spokesman said.
+"The U.S. trusts the (South Korean government's) official stance that the THAAD deployment was an alliance decision and it will not be reversed," a Pentagon spokesman said.

 "We look forward to continuing our close coordination with the Moon administration," U.S. State Department spokeswoman Anna Richey-Allen said when asked about the South Korean decision.